 Client Settings – Enable Upload Endpoint Analytics Data

-Endpoint analytics data collection enabled by default in the client settings.
-However, this doesn’t mean all these endpoint analytics data collected from will be automatically sent to the cloud!
+Endpoint analytics data collection is enabled by default in the client settings.
+However, this doesn’t mean all these endpoint analytics data collected will be automatically sent to the cloud!

 You need to enable the specific setting from Tenant attach as we are going to discuss in the following section of the post.